Most attackman are taught to shoot off-stick hip on the goalie. Why? Because off-stick hip saves are one of the hardest for a lacrosse goalie to make.

 Do you rotate the stick clockwise and bring the head underneath to reach the off-stick hip?
 Or do you rotate the stick counter-clockwise and bring the head over the top?

-When the ball is slightly above the hip but still below the chest, its not clear which is the most effective movement.
+When the ball is slightly above the hip but still below the chest, sometimes its not clear which is the most effective movement.

-The key is not to hesitate.
 If you spend even a fraction of a second thinking about it, it’s too late.
 Just react to whatever feels natural and make the save.

 Now here’s another important point: notice I used the word “react” in the sentence above.
 You cannot predetermine which way you’re going to go before the shot.
 You must react.